OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 ## Prerequisites to preview prepend-on-send

-To preview the prepend-on-send feature, install Outlook on Windows, starting with Version 2209 (Build 15707.36127).
-Once installed, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.
+To preview the prepend-on-send feature, set up your preferred Outlook client.

+- For Outlook on Windows, install Version 2209 (Build 15707.36127) or later.
+Then, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.
+- For Outlook on the web, ensure that the **Targeted release** option is set up on your Microsoft 365 tenant.
+To learn more, see the "Targeted release" section of [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365#targeted-release).

 ## Set up your environment